drewwalton19216801/cube3d/README.md

 The project uses the following crates:

 * `druid`: A data-first Rust-native UI design toolkit.
-* `clap`: A simple to use, efficient, and full-featured command-line argument parser.

 These dependencies are specified in `Cargo.toml` and will be automatically fetched when you build the project.